wg-osr/walkerga.github.io/BGX/NPC_Coast.md

 ---

-<span class="alchemy"> **Pallonia, Contemplating Nun**<br><br>She's sitting on a rock, contemplating the waves.
+<span class="NPC"> **Pallonia, Contemplating Nun**<br><br>She's sitting on a rock, contemplating the waves.
 Thin, long teeth, blue eyes.
 Her nun habits are weathered and too big for her.
 She sees the future.<br><br>*"I know why you're here.
 It's the same reason everyone else comes to see me, and you shall get the same answer..."*</span>

 - **The Problem** -- There are much bigger, cosmic forces at play than local conflicts between bandits and merchants, and nobody is acting on them.
 The children of a god is roaming the area, bringing chaos in its wake and nervousness in the heaven!